Dreams of Awen: Tales of a sailboat, a cabin in the woods, and a quest for sustainability

-If your browser does not support Flash, the chapters of Tales from the Oceanographer and the Captain are available in a html5 viewer for pdf documents below:
+The chapters of Tales from the Oceanographer and the Captain are available in an html5 viewer for pdf documents below:

 Scientists have been concerned about their roles as researcher, citizen, and advocate for as long as scientists have been seen as “wise advisors”.
 This is a heavy burden – how to speak the truth and provide wisdom on the application of the truth to different scenarios, while remaining objective and not being seen as taking political sides.
 This is further complicated by the many agencies which see the truth as counter to their purposes, and thus attempt to muzzle the scientists who speak the truth, or distort the truth to meet their own objectives.